-When entering names into the electronic directory using the system keypad or a touch-tone telephone, pressing the key once will display the first letter listed on the button, pressing twice will display the second letter, pressing it a third time will display the third letter, and pressing it a fourth time will display the number (or fourth letter).
+When entering names into the electronic directory using the system keypad or a touch-tone telephone, pressing the key once will display the first letter listed on the buttons below (standard alpha-numeric keypad), pressing twice will display the second letter, pressing it a third time will display the third letter, and pressing it a fourth time will display the number (or fourth letter).

-Example using the number 6 key:
+Example using the $\boxed{6}$ key:

-Press one time to display the letter M, then press to enter it in the system.

-Press two times to display the letter N, then press to enter it in the system.

-Press three times to display the letter O, then press to enter it in the system.

-Press four times to display the number 6, then press to enter it in the system.
+Press one time to display the letter M, then press 🛞 to enter it in the system.
+Press two times to display the letter N, then press 💓 to enter it in the system.
+Press three times to display the letter O, then press 💓 to enter it in the system.
+Press four times to display the number 6, then press 💓 to enter it in the system.